-The Composite Indicator of Systemic Stress (CISS), whose monitoring is recommended by the ESRB (ESRB/2014/1, Recommendation D, paragraph 2), has decreased substantially after remaining at an all-time high due to the COVID-19 pandemic and the war in Ukraine.
-However, it remains at the level corresponding to its average value from the period indicated by the ESRB as a period of elevated risk (from August 2007 to November 2009, see Figure 1).
+Since early 2020, the readings of the Composite Indicator of Systemic Stress (CISS), whose monitoring is recommended by the European Systemic Risk Board (ESRB/2014/1, Recommendation D, paragraph 2), have been high, from the point of view of historical values.
+This was the result of, firstly, the outbreak of the COVID-19 pandemic, and then of the war in Ukraine.
+In October 2022, the CISS reached its all-time high and has begun to fall since.
+Following the end-of-2022 and early-2023 declines, the CISS has begun to increase.
+From May 2023, it began to rise again above the average level indicated by the ESRB as a period of elevated risk (see Figure 1).
 Therefore, the CISS remains elevated.
 This systemic stress indicator is particularly relevant when it is high and, at the same time, other indicators (among others, indicators that determine a position in the credit cycle, early warning model rates) give grounds for creating a countercyclical buffer - under such a scenario, the economy could already be in a crisis, and - consequently - creating a buffer would be unwarranted.
 On the other hand, an increase in the CISS to a high level in the situation when the buffer has already been created, could give grounds for releasing it.
 To sum up, a high CISS indicates that the reasons for creating a buffer - even if this is indicated by other variables - are limited.

 Figure 1.
-Composite Indicator of Systemic Stress (CISS) in the financial system developed for the euro area1 and is applied by the ECB and ESRB.
-Indicators that comprise the CISS include five areas of the domestic financial market: the equity market, the money market, the foreign exchange market, the bond market and bank stock quotations.
+Composite Indicator of Systemic Stress in the financial system

+Notes: The CISS measures the current state of financial sector turmoil, reflected in market quotations.
+The intensity of the turmoil in a given period is interpreted as an ex-post measure of systemic risk.
+The CISS was originally developed for the euro area1 and both the ECB and the ESRB have applied it.
+Indicators that comprise the CISS include five areas of the domestic financial market: the equity market, the money market, the foreign exchange market, the bond market, and bank stock quotations.
 A red line is used to mark the average CISS value from the period classified by the ESRB as a period of elevated risk (August 2007 - November 2009).